mkdrake37/seams/fulbright.md

 ## Prompt 4:

 > Project Potential for Institutional Linkages (2,500 characters): for developing linkages between AIMS-Ghana and grantee's home institution....can be plans to expand and build on; new projects, mutual exchange of students/faculty; future collaborations on publications, etc between the institutions...

+We expect the specialists to come from the academy or advanced technical industry.

 software engineering intrinsically about how to collaborate on complex problems. even though we do not expect students to become professional software developers,